mcraken/delegationbyannotations/README.md

 travelingTask.registerDelegate(someAnnotatedEntity);
 ```
 That it! we could leave the heavy lifting to be taking care of by the delegator.
 Such as registering the delegate and finding the right method to call at runtime.

+## Delegation Principal

+A delegation principal applies validation rules on any arbitrary method assigned with a certain annotation, in case of being a good match it register that particular method with the delgator as a future execution refernce.
+Taking into account that the delegate interface should at least declare one method with a Delegate annotation.